Seravo/docs/_posts/2015-10-12-using-git-hooks.md

 Git hooks are explained really well in [git documentation](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

 ## What's included?
-WP-palvelu template contains one custom git hook: `pre-commit`.
+Seravo template contains one custom git hook: `pre-commit`.

 By default it runs your [Rspec tests]({% post_url 2015-10-11-integration-tests %}) before a new commit is allowed.